CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Routes Providing Different Information 65

-False Information from a Route (Fan Trap) 65
+False Information from Route (Fan Trap) 65

-Gaps in a Route Between Classes (Chasm Trap) 67
+Gaps Between Classes (Chasm Trap) 67

-Relationships Between Objects of the Same Class 68
+Relationships with Objects of Same Class 68

-Relationships Involving More Than Two Classes 69
+Relationships with More Than Two Classes 69

 Self Relationships 67